Pure spinors, intrinsic torsion and curvature in odd dimensions: Introduction and motivation

 \section{Introduction and motivation}

-The present article is the `odd-dimensional counterpart' of the author's work presented in \cite{Taghavi-Chabert2012a}, which focused on the geometric properties of projective pure spinor fields in even dimensions.
-Both this article and \cite{Taghavi-Chabert2012a} work share the same motivations and goals, and the reader should refer to the latter work for further details.
+The present article is the odd-dimensional counterpart of the author's work presented in \cite{Taghavi-Chabert2016}.
+Both articles work share the same motivations and goals, and the reader should refer to the latter work for further details.